 #10 – 2 and 22

 No man’s land out in the middle won’t work in this one.
 This split pot game is quite a bit different than regular poker games.
 An Ace can be used as 1 or 11 as in Blackjack.
-However, face cards count as half.
+However, face-card count as half.
 Players are dealt one card face down, and one card face up.
 The goal is to get as close to 2 or 22 to split the pot.
-After being dealt two cards, there is a round of betting and players can decide to take another or stand pat.
+After being dealt two cards, there is a round of betting and players can decide to take another or stand-pat.

 Players who pass three times are locked and can’t take more cards.
 After everyone is locked or no one takes a card, there is a showdown.
 The added fun in this one may be the unique bluffing.
 Players with a low up card tend to bet at a pot and at least bluff at the low.
 If no one else has a high up card, that makes for a smart play.
 A player may have a King up but still have a high card underneath.
 The savvy bluffer may actually win the low with a 10-1/2.

 A player dealt a 2 down, and a King up has 2-½, an excellent hand.
 Also, a lucky player dealt Ace-Ace will win the pot both ways and certainly be looking to build the pot.
 There can be some added frustrations.
 In this game, low beats high so a player with 21-½ would top a player with 22-½ – and 2-½ would be topped by 1-½.
 Also, a player going high may be close to that completed hand and keep getting low cards, and then boom – a 10 hits your hand and ruins it all.
 There are numerous variations, but it’s a fun game to shake things up.